poohcom1/godot_dialogue_manager_typecheck/README.md

 ![Output example](.github/assets/error%20output.png)

-Mirror of the addon on my local project--I won't be maintaining it much, but feel free to open a PR for increase coverage.
+This is a mirror of the addon on my local project--I won't be maintaining it much, but feel free to open a PR for increased coverage.

 ## Installation